table of content

 How Much Does Billboard Advertising Cost?

 Strategically placed in high-traffic zones, billboards offer unbeatable exposure for music, fashion, entertainment, and consumer brands.
-And unlike digital ads that depend on algorithms, billboards reach thousands daily—passively but powerfully.
+And unlike digital ads that depend on algorithms, billboards reach thousands of people daily—passively but powerfully.

 Want a lower-cost alternative?
 Explore Wild Posting® pricing for guerrilla-style visibility, or scale with dynamic digital billboard campaigns that adapt in real time.

-To illustrate billboard CPM and rental fees across various cities, here’s a snapshot of average monthly pricing in top markets:
+To illustrate billboard CPM and rental fees across various markets, here’s a snapshot of average monthly pricing in 2026:

 MarketAverage Billboard Cost